 Temperatures in the Barents Sea have been high since 2004, largely due to increased inflow of warm water masses from the Norwegian Sea.
 An increase from 2011 to 2012 was observed in near-bottom temperatures primarily in the north and northwestern parts of the Barents Sea, but also in the southwest where temperatures at the bottom were the highest on record since 1951 (pers. comm.
 R. Ingvaldsen/A. Trofimov).
-In 2012 temperatures in the rest of the water column were largely unchanged, while temperatures near the surface were substantially lower than in 2011, probably due to a marked shift in the large wind and pressure field in the northernmost parts of the Barents Sea/Arctic Ocean.

-Shrimps were only caught in areas where bottom temperatures were above 0°C. Highest shrimp densities were observed between zero and 4°C, while the limit of their upper temperature preference appears to lie at about 6-8°C. The warming of the western Barents Sea coincides with the shift in shrimp distribution eastwards (Fig. 13), thus temperature is probably a factor in explaining the change in spatial distribution noted above.
+Shrimps were only caught in areas where bottom temperatures were above 0° C. Highest shrimp densities were observed between zero and 4° C, while the limit of their upper temperature preference appears to lie at about 6-8°C. The warming of the western Barents Sea coincides with the shift in shrimp distribution eastwards (Fig. 13), thus temperature is probably a factor in explaining the observed change in spatial distribution.